 Children and adults in the “immune tolerant” stage can have viral loads in the millions or even billions.
 It sounds scary, but it’s not unusual.
 Your viral load can remain very high for decades until your immune system begins attacking the virus.
 Most children and young adults who test positive for the hepatitis B “e” antigen (HBeAg) generally have high viral loads, though doctors typically don’t treat patients in this stage.
 Once their immune systems get rid of HBeAg and generate “e” antibodies (HBeAb), their viral loads begin to decline and liver enzymes (ALT/AST) normalize.

 Adults with undetectable or low viral loads and no signs of liver damage are in an “inactive” stage.
-Adults with normal ALT (SGPT) levels, which usually indicate no current liver damage, and undetectable or viral loads less than 2,000 IU/mL generally do not require treatment.
+Adults with normal ALT (SGPT) levels, which usually indicate no current liver inflammation, and undetectable or viral loads less than 2,000 IU/mL generally do not require treatment.
 However, it is important to confirm with your doctor that there is no evidence of advanced liver disease.
+This phase may be lifelong, decades, or not long at all.
+That is why monitoring in this inactive phase remains important.

 Why is it important to measure HBV DNA during treatment?
 When daily antiviral pills (either tenofovir or entecavir) are prescribed, doctors measure your HBV DNA to see if the drug is working to reduce your viral load.
 Antivirals work by meddling with the viral DNA so the virus cannot reproduce effectively.
 Doctors measure your viral load to make sure the antiviral is working.